teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 > Alternatively, we could formulate QUORUM_x as CEIL( x / 2 + epsilon )
 > and SUPERQUORUM_x as CEIL( x * 2/3 + epsilon), for epsilon being a
 > tiny positive number.
 Is that better?
+>
+> teor says: seems error-prone.
+Let's try to do these calcuations
+> without using floating point?

 ### Producing consensus on a field